charmbracelet/huh/README.md

-# Huh?
+# Formula

 A simple and powerful library for building interactive forms in the terminal.
 Powered by [Bubble Tea](https://github.com/charmbracelet/bubbletea).

 ## Tutorial

-`Huh?` provides a straightforward interface to prompt users for input.
+Formula provides a straightforward interface to prompt users for input.

 There are several `Question` types available to use:
 * [`Input`](#input)